Bankrupting Sybil Despite Churn: Our Results

-\begin{theorem} Assume the fraction of bad ID is always less than $1/6$.
+\begin{theorem} Assume the fraction of bad IDs is always less than $1/6$.
+Then with probability of error that is $o(1/n_0)$ over the system lifetime the following holds.
 Fix any epoch.
 Let $\epochRate$ be the good join rate during that epoch.
 Then, if $\JoinEst$ is the estimate from \goodJest at any time during that epoch:

 \end{theorem}